Puerto Ricans in New York City: Late 20th century and early 21st century

 By 1964, the Puerto Rican community made up 9.3 percent of the total New York City's population.
-The Puerto Rican migrants who gained economic success began to move away from the "Barrios" and settled in Westchester County, Staten Island, and Long Island or moved to other cities in other states like New Jersey (especially North Jersey which is still a part of the NYC metropolitan area), Pennsylvania, Connecticut, and Florida, among others.
-New immigrants from the Dominican Republic, Mexico and South America moved into the Barrios which were once mainly occupied by the Puerto Ricans.
+The Puerto Rican migrants who gained economic success began to move away from the "Barrios" and settled in Westchester County, Staten Island, and Long Island or moved to other cities in other states like New Jersey (especially North Jersey, which is still a part of the New York city metropolitan area), Pennsylvania, Connecticut, and Florida, among others.
+New immigrants from the Dominican Republic, Mexico and South America moved into the barrios, which were once mainly occupied by the Puerto Ricans.
 The 1970s saw what became known as reverse-migration.
 Many Puerto Ricans returned to the island to buy homes and to invest in local businesses.
 Puerto Ricans have made many important contributions to the cultural and political spheres of New York and the society of the United States in general.
 They have contributed in the fields of entertainment, the arts, music, industry, science, politics, and military.
 Other Puerto Ricans have moved from New York to settle in smaller cities throughout the northeastern United States.
 For example, in 2009 Puerto Ricans alone made up 29.1% of Reading, Pennsylvania's population, which was over 53% Hispanic, and 25.0% of Lawrence, Massachusetts' population, which was over 70% Hispanic.

-However, since 2006, there has been a resurgence in migration from Puerto Rico to New York City and New Jersey, with an apparently multifactorial allure to Puerto Ricans, primarily for economic and cultural considerations.
+However, starting in 2006 and extending into the early 2010s, there was a resurgence in migration from Puerto Rico to New York City and New Jersey, with an apparently multifactorial allure to Puerto Ricans, primarily for economic and cultural considerations.
 The Census estimate for the New York City, the city proper with the largest Puerto Rican population by a significant margin, has increased from 723,621 in 2010, to 730,848 in 2012; while New York State's Puerto Rican population was estimated to have increased from 1,070,558 in 2010, to 1,103,067 in 2013.
+Subsequent declines have been registered in Census results at the local and state levels.